Sun Gym gang: Origins

-In 1993 Daniel Lugo was the manager of the Sun Gym, a bodybuilder hangout in North Miami.
-In 1991, Lugo had been arrested and plead guilty to fraud, serving a fifteen-month sentence in addition to a three-year federal probation period.
-He had been convicted of fraud for pretending to be part of a Hong Kong bank looking to invest in American small businesses—the scheme involved collecting up-front fees for loan insurance and then not delivering any loans.
+In 1991, Jorge Delgado and Marc Schiller had become business partners and friends.
+Schiller trusted Delgado so much that Delgado knew the alarm code and layout of Schiller's home.
+In 1993, Delgado met Daniel Lugo, the manager of the Sun Gym, a bodybuilder hangout in North Miami who had been recently hired by the gym's owner, John Mese.
+Delgado hired Lugo as his personal trainer and the two became close friends.
+It was Delgado's relationship with Lugo that caused a rift between Delgado and Schiller.
+Lugo had convinced Delgado that Schiller was cheating him out of company profits.
+Prior to working at the Sun Gym, Lugo had been convicted in 1991 of fraud and served a fifteen-month sentence in addition to a three-year federal probation period.
+Lugo had pretended to be part of a Hong Kong bank looking to invest in American small businesses.
+The scheme involved collecting up-front fees for loan insurance and then not delivering any business loans.

 Noel "Adrian" Doorbal worked part-time at the gym alongside Lugo.
 In 1994, Carl Weekes moved from New York City to Miami to live with his girlfriend's cousin, Stevenson Pierre.
 Pierre had been hired by Lugo in February 1994 to create a collection agency for overdue gym membership payments.
 When this didn't work out, he remained at the gym first as the back-office manager in the weight room before ending up as a desk clerk.
-Jorge Delgado worked with Daniel Lugo as his personal trainer at the Sun Gym.
-It was Delgado's relationship with Lugo that caused a rift between Delgado and the Sun Gym Gang's first victim: Marc Schiller.
-Jorge Delgado and Marc Schiller had been business partners since about 1991, and Schiller trusted Delgado so much that Delgado knew the alarm code and layout of Schiller's home.